-The MSc in Project and Enterprise Management (PEM) is aimed that those wishing to establish a career or advance their role in project management.
-The programme equips students with an understanding of cutting-edge thinking based on research carried out by staff and draws upon set texts written by the teaching team in the Bartlett School of Construction and Project Management.
+The MSc Project and Enterprise Management equips students with an understanding of cutting-edge thinking based on research carried out by staff in The Bartlett School of Construction and Project Management.

-This programme will equip you with the skills to perform senior management roles with a variety of employers, including:
+Having finished the course, students will have the skills to perform senior management roles with a variety of employers, including:

 - client organisations in property and construction infrastructure

 - manufacturing, transport, financial, electrical, gas, water, petrochemical, pharmaceutical companies

 - public sector infrastructure client organisations

 - consultancies and service providers working with public and private sectors

 - management consultants